geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex2_SharePoint_Online.md

 15. Select **Create**.

 16. In the **People and Groups** window that appears, the **Information Technology** group information will appear.
 The users displayed in the list are the members of this group.
-Since Holly Dickson created the group, she is listed as the sole member.
+Since Holly Spencer created the group, she is listed as the sole member.

 17. In the menu bar that appears above the user list, select **New**, and then in the drop-down menu, select **Add users to this group.**